- 1 Top 6 Best CPU Fans

 WHY WE LIKE IT: The Noctua CPU fan does a fantastic job of keeping your CPU cool, even the highest-performance options like the Intel Core i9-9900K.
 It’s also quiet and easy to install, making this an excellent choice for beginners and pros alike.

 The Noctua NH-U12S is a CPU cooler that offers premium performance in spite of its single fan configuration.
 This is a traditional 120mm tower-style CPU cooler made from premium components, including aluminum fins and nickel-plated copper heat pipes and base.
 The Noctua’s simple design is supposed to work with any RAM set up.
 While the Noctua only has a single fan by default, you have the option of adding a second fan if you want, which is nice for power users.
 The only thing we would improve about the Noctua’s design is its color scheme.
 The browns are bland, but they don’t inhibit the CPU cooler’s performance in any way.
+This 120 mm fan is powerful, and will keep your device working powerfully.
+The Noctua CPU Cooler is at the top of our list for a reason.

 #2 Cooler Master Hyper 212 EVO CPU Fan